Lakshya (2004 film): Plot

-Karan is posted to the 3rd battalion of the Punjab Regiment, commanded by Colonel Sunil Damle, stationed in Kargil, Ladakh.
-He returns home on leave and learns that Romila is getting engaged.
-The leave is cut short due to the outbreak of hostilities in Kargil, and he is promoted to acting Captain.
-Colonel Damle briefs the officers, revealing that infiltrators crossed the Line of Control (LoC) from Pakistan and occupied a series of mountain peaks on the Indian side.
-The battalion is assigned to secure Point 5179, a crucial vantage point dominating the army's main supply line, the National Highway 1D.
+Karan is posted to the 3rd Battalion of the Punjab Regiment in Kargil, Ladakh, under the command of the strict yet inspiring Colonel Sunil Damle.
+During a brief home leave, Karan discovers from his close friend Ashu that Romi is about to be engaged to someone else.
+However, his leave is abruptly cut short when full-scale hostilities break out in the region.
+Returning to the front line, Karan is promoted to the rank of acting Captain.
+Colonel Damle briefs the officers on the gravity of the situation: Pakistani infiltrators have crossed the Line of Control (LoC) and occupied strategic, high-altitude mountain peaks on the Indian side.
+The battalion is tasked with securing Point 5179, a critical vantage point that directly dominates the army's primary supply route, National Highway 1D.